develosi/factor_fitness/README.md

 The user can see further details of a product on the details page.
 This includes pricing, review scores and category.

-Quantities of the product can be added or adjusted off and then the user can add to the shopping bag.
+Quantities of the product can be added or adjusted off and then the user can add these to the shopping bag.

 ![Product Details Page](documentation/screenshot_product_details.png)